jdvalencit/item-comparison-api/README.md

 # Item Comparison API

-A backend API for retrieving, saving, and managing products to enable item comparison.
-Products are stored as JSON files for simplicity and easy access.

 This project provides a lightweight backend API for managing product data, designed to support item comparison features.
 The API exposes endpoints to retrieve, create, update, and delete products.

 For simplicity, all products are stored as JSON files, which keeps the data human-readable, version-friendly, and easily accessible without requiring a database.